Alluxio/alluxio/docs/Command-Line-Interface.md

 ```

 ## du
-The `du` command will output the size of a file.
+The `du` command outputs the size of a file.
 If a directory is specified, it will output the
 aggregate size of all files in the directory and its children directories.

 For example, if the Tachyon space is unexpectedly over utilized, `du` can be used to detect